timmy-quinn/led-matrix/03_class_notes/class_4_led_grid/excercise_3_colors.md

 void setGridPixel(int row, int col, int color) {
     /*
-    * Use the function you wrote in excercise 1
+    * Write a function that takes in a row and column, then sets the
+    * corresponding pixel.
     */
 }

 void setGridColumn(int col, int height, int color) {
     /*
-    * Use the function from excercise 2
+    * Write a function that takes in a column number and height, then sets the
+    * corresponding pixels.
     */
 }

-int getColumnColor(col) {
+int getColumnColor(int col) {
     /*
-    * Write a column to get the column color
+    * Write a function to get the column color
     */
 }

-void setGridColumnWithColor(col, height) {
+void setGridColumnWithColor(int col, int height) {
     int color = getColumnColor(col);
-    setGridColumn(int col, int height, int color) {
+    setGridColumn(col, height, color);
 }

 void setup() {